awesomeeng/zephjs/docs/API.md

 The css() Definition Method can take either a url or relative filename or the actual CSS as string content. if a url or relative filename is given, ZephJS will download that url content, if possible, and use that as the content.
-This allows developers to separate their CSS from the Component Definition JavaScript.
+This allows developers to separate thier CSS from the Component Definition JavaScript.

 Each call to the css() Definition Method will be appended together